stevecalla/pristine-clean-v2/README.md

 2. `Git/Github:` Repo and version management.
 3. `Mongo/Mongoose`: Database.
 4. `React-Bootstrap`: For most of the CSS styling.
+5. `react-fontawesome`: For icons
-5. `Apollo/GraphQL`: For GraphQL database query.
+6. `Apollo/GraphQL`: For GraphQL database query.
-6. `bcrypt`: To encrypt the user password.
+7. `bcrypt`: To encrypt the user password.
-7. `jsonwebtoken/jwt decoe`: For user authentication and token decoding.
+8. `jsonwebtoken/jwt decode`: For user authentication and token decoding.
-8. `Heroku`: Deployment.
+9. `Heroku`: Deployment.
-9. `FullCalendar` npm package
+10. `fullcalendar`: Calendar npm package for schedules
+11. `moment`: For date/time formatting

 ---